 If they attended the live broadcast

-All of these actions will be sent as “events” to your Drip account along with the participant's email address.
+All of these actions will be sent as events to your Drip account along with the attendee's email address.

-If the participant is already a subscriber on your Drip account then these events will simply update the existing subscriber activity.
+If the attendee is already a subscriber on your Drip account, then these events will simply update the existing subscriber activity.

-If the participant does not already exist as a subscriber in your Drip account, then a new subscriber record will be created when the first event is sent.
+If the attendee does not already exist as a subscriber in your Drip account, then a new subscriber record will be created when the first event is sent.